Budapestby VisitCity Guides

 Gellért Bath offers stunning Art Nouveau architecture and a serene ambiance.

-The Sacred Pre-Bath Shower
+The Mandatory Pre-Bath Shower

 Visitors walking along the edge of Széchenyi thermal bath pool with historic yellow building in background